-BIOL 105 • Anatomy and Nutritional Biochemistry (4 units)
+BIOL 108 • Biology of Nutrition (4 units)

-The course emphasizes metabolic and physiologic principles underlying digestion and absorption of nutrients, chemical structure and metabolic fate of nutrients, the biochemical role of nutrients in maintaining health, and the effects of over- and under-nutrition on disease pathogenesis.
-The students will gain an understanding of the cardiovascular, digestive, and musculoskeletal systems.
-Weight management and dietary analysis will be also be discussed.
-Laboratory activities provide real-world insight nutrition and optimizing body system functions.
-Lab fee required. (meets a Science/Lab requirement)
+The course emphasizes the biology of nutrition as applied to metabolic and physiologic principles underlying digestion and absorption of nutrients, chemical structure, and metabolism of nutrients, the biochemical role of nutrients in maintaining health, and the effects of over-and under-nutrition on health and on disease pathogenesis.
+The students will gain an understanding of the biology of macronutrients (carbohydrates, lipids, and proteins) and micronutrients (vitamins, minerals, and water).
+Weight management and dietary analysis will also be discussed.
+Laboratory activities provide real-world insight into the biology of nutrition and will assist students in understanding how proper nutrition can optimize body system functions.
+Lab fee required. (meets a Science/Lab requirement).